Got combat boots? Try pairing them with one of these outfits.

 For example, if you wear skinny jeans with combat boots, the effect is going to be much the same as wearing leggings with those same boots.

 This pairing is going to make your legs look thinner and put all the focus on your seemingly oversized feet.
 Consequently, you’ll need to balance things out a bit on the top.
 You can do so by adding a long, loose top, sweater, or tunic to the mix.

 As for whether or not to tuck skinny jeans in, you can go either way.
 Letting the hem of your jeans gather around the top of your boots is definitely the more casual of the two options.
 But let’s face it, we are talking about jeans and combat boots here — any time you pair those two items together, you should be thinking “casual.”

-Then there’s loose and baggy jeans.
-Cargo pants, boyfriend jeans and the like.
-You can choose between wearing them long and on the outside, or cuffing them.
+Then there are loose and baggy jeans.
+Cargo pants, boyfriend jeans, and the like.
+You can choose between wearing them long and on the outside or cuffing them.
 Both looks are cool and modern, and the cuffed jeans/combat boot combo looks great with a long, button-down shirt.

 There’s no way around the fact that combat boots are extremely masculine.

 One way of countering that effect is by pairing them with an outfit that’s really feminine, like a maxi skirt or dress.